Summary

 # Run with: python -m mcp.server.stdio database_server

-Once this MCP server is running, any MCP-compatible client (Claude Code, Claude Desktop, custom applications) can connect to it and the AI model will be able to query your database through tool calling — with the MCP protocol handling all the communication plumbing.
+Once this MCP server is running, any MCP-compatible client (Claude Code, Claude Desktop, or custom applications) can connect to it, and the AI model can query the underlying database through tool calling.
+The MCP protocol handles the communication.

-MCP is gaining significant momentum in 2026.
-Major IDE extensions, AI coding tools, and enterprise platforms are adopting it as the standard way to connect AI to external systems.
-If you’re building tools for AI models, building them as MCP servers future-proofs your work.
+MCP is gaining substantial adoption in 2026.
+Major IDE extensions, AI coding tools, and enterprise platforms are adopting it as the standard means of connecting AI systems to external systems.
+For developers building tools for AI models, implementing them as MCP servers helps future-proof the work.

 Best Practices for Designing Tools

-The quality of your tools directly determines how well your AI application performs.
-A well-designed tool is like a well-written function: clear name, documented parameters, predictable behavior.
-A poorly designed tool leads to hallucinated arguments, incorrect tool selection, and frustrated users.
+The quality of the tools directly determines how well an AI application performs.
+A well-designed tool is comparable to a well-written function: a clear name, documented parameters, predictable behaviour.
+A poorly designed tool produces hallucinated arguments, incorrect tool selection, and unsatisfactory user experiences.

 Naming and Descriptions

-The model reads your tool’s name and description to decide when and how to use it.
-Invest time in these — they’re essentially prompts for the model.
+The model reads the tool’s name and description to determine when and how to use it.
+Investment in these elements is worthwhile, since they function effectively as prompts for the model.

 Key Design Principles

 One tool per action.
-Don’t create a manage_database tool that can query, insert, update, and delete.
-Create separate tools: query_database, insert_record, update_record, delete_record.
-This gives the model clearer choices and reduces errors.
+Avoid creating a single manage_database tool that can query, insert, update, and delete.
+Instead, create separate tools: query_database, insert_record, update_record, delete_record.
+This provides the model with clearer choices and reduces errors.

 Detailed JSON Schema.
 Use types, required fields, enums, defaults, and descriptions for every parameter.
 The more constrained the schema, the more reliable the model’s output: